undertheironbridge/transmission2qbt/README.md

 ```
 find . -name '*.part' -exec /bin/bash -c 'for i in "$@"; do mv "$i" "${i%.part}"; done;' -- '{}' +
 ```

-* This tool assumes that you're _not_ using the - currently experimental - DB storage for resume data in qBittorrent.

 * Transmission saves the binary form of one of its internal data structures, whose layout is dependent on the CPU and compiler being used, straight to the